 Made in Michigan

 ©2023 Nona Janssen Walls.
 Reprinted with permission from the author.
-Do not repost without permission.
-To request permission, please contact nona@janssenmedia.biz
+Media contact: nona@janssenmedia.biz.

 Preface